 Hydro Operations.
 In June 2012, record rainfall and flooding occurred near Duluth, Minnesota and surrounding areas.
 The flooding impacted Minnesota Power's St. Louis River hydro system, particularly Thomson, which had damage to the forebay canal and flooding at the facility.
 Minnesota Power worked closely with the appropriate regulatory bodies which oversee the hydro system operations, including dams and reservoirs, to restore Thomson and to rebuild the forebay embankment.
-The forebay rebuild is complete and Minnesota Power commenced filing the forebay canal on October 9, 2014.
-Minnesota Power continues restoration and upgrade work at the Thomson facility and anticipates partial generation at Thomson in the fourth quarter of 2014.
-Work is ongoing towards returning to full generation early in 2015 and improving the spillway capacity at the Thomson dam in 2015.
-Total project costs are estimated to be approximately \$90 million, of which \$80 million, net of insurance, was spent through September 30, 2014.
-A request seeking cost recovery of investments and expenditures related to the restoration and repair of Thomson through a renewable resources rider was filed with the MPUC on July 3, 2014.
+Minnesota Power continues restoration and upgrade work at the Thomson facility and completed rebuilding the forebay embankment.
+Minnesota Power anticipates partial generation at Thomson in the third quarter of 2014.
+Work is ongoing towards returning to full generation late in 2014 and improving the spillway capacity at the Thomson dam in 2015.
+Total project costs are estimated to be approximately \$90 million, of which \$75.5 million was spent through June 30, 2014.
+A request seeking cost recovery of capital expenditures related to the restoration and repair of Thomson through a renewable resources rider was filed with the MPUC on July 3, 2014.

-Minnesota Solar Energy Standard.
+Minnesota Solar Mandate.
 In May 2013, legislation was enacted by the state of Minnesota requiring at least 1.5 percent of total retail electric sales, excluding sales to certain industrial customers, to be generated by solar energy by the end of 2020.
-At least 10 percent of the 1.5 percent mandate must be met by solar energy generated by or procured from solar photovoltaic devices with a nameplate capacity of 20 kilowatts or less.
-Minnesota Power is in the process of evaluating the potential impact of this legislation on our operations; however, any costs are expected to be recovered in customer rates.
+At least ten percent of the 1.5 percent mandate must be met by solar energy generated by or procured from solar photovoltaic devices with a nameplate capacity of 20 kilowatts or less.
+Minnesota Power is in the process of evaluating the potential impact of this legislation on our operations; however, any investment is expected to be recovered in customer rates.

 Integrated Resource Plan.
-In a November 2013 order, the MPUC approved Minnesota Power's 2013 Integrated Resource Plan which details our "EnergyForward" strategic plan (see EnergyForward) and includes an analysis of a variety of existing and future energy resource alternatives and a projection of customer cost impact by class.
+In a November 2013 order, the MPUC approved Minnesota Power's 2013 Integrated Resource Plan which details our "EnergyForward" strategic plan (see EnergyForward), and includes an analysis of a variety of existing and future energy resource alternatives and a projection of customer cost impact by class.